0:00 / 9:07

 - A mentor/coach, especially one who is also dyslexic, can be a huge help to implement your plans and make your dreams a reality.

-To Find All The Information On These Pages In One Place:
+To Find All The Info On These Pages In One Place:

 You'll also find all this information in one document on my Blog—look for the Blog Post called For Dyslexics—You Are Amazing! at this link: Dyslexia Blog